sjchiass/website/content/posts/misc/2021_w19_linux/index.md

 The `sed` command edits my Hugo `config.toml` to point to the GH pages address.
 I can then deploy, and the site will work properly.
 If you don't do this, the site will be broken.

+Pro tip: you can run multiple commands by using `run: |`.
+You can see this below.

 ```
       - name: Config
         run: |